X-Force (comic book): X-Force Volume 6: 2019–2024

 X-Force was relaunched in November 2019 as a part of Dawn of X, written by Benjamin Percy and illustrated by Joshua Cassara (pencils) and Dean White (colors).
 The initial team comprised Beast, Black Tom Cassidy, Domino, Jean Grey, Sage, and Wolverine, with Kid Omega and Colossus joining in issues #2 and #7 respectively.

-X-Force Volume 7: 2019–2025
+X-Force Volume 7: 2024–2025

 X-Force was relaunched in July 2024 as part of X-Men: From the Ashes, written by Geoffrey Thorne and illustrated by Marcus To and Erick Arciniega.
 The lineup consisted of Forge, Sage, Captain Britain, Askani, Surge, and Tank.

-Inglorious X-Force: 2026-present
+Inglorious X-Force: 2026

-In October 2025, it was announced that a new series titled Inglorious X-Force will be launched in January 2026 as part of the "Shadows of Tomorrow" publishing plan, written by Tim Seeley and illustrated by Michael Sta.
+In October 2025, it was announced that a new series titled Inglorious X-Force would be launched in January 2026 as part of the "Shadows of Tomorrow" publishing line, written by Tim Seeley and illustrated by Michael Sta.
 Maria.
-New new team will consist of Cable, Hellverine, Archangel and Boom-Boom.
+The new team consists of Cable, Hellverine, Archangel, and Boom-Boom, with Ms. Marvel joining later.

+Fugitive X-Force: 2026-2027

+In September 2026, it was announced that Inglorious X-Force would be followed up by Fugitive X-Force, a five-issue limited series which would debut in December of that year, with Seeley returning as writer and Áthila Fabbio on art.
+In this series, Boom-Boom replaces Cable as the team's new leader after he goes missing and the team is framed for a crime.